OPERATIONAL BUILD: 2026050809 SYNC: 2026-05-08 09:03:55Z

 • A number on the page that disagrees with the cited federal source.

-• A factual claim about a regulation, form, or process that contradicts the underlying USCIS / DOL guidance.
+• A factual claim about a regulation, form, or process that contradicts the underlying USCIS Policy Manual chapter or 8 CFR / 20 CFR / 26 CFR text.

 What does not count as a correction

-• Disagreement about how to interpret a regulation — we'll consider clarifying language but the federal text is what we cite.
+• Disagreement about how to interpret a regulation.
+We'll consider clarifying language but the federal text is what we cite.
+Where the USCIS Policy Manual provides one interpretation and an AAO decision provides a different interpretation, we surface both — but a reader-disagreement is not a correction.

-• Personal-case predictions ("USCIS told me X about my case").
+• Personal-case predictions.
+"USCIS told me X about my case" or "My attorney said Y" are individual data points, not corrections.
 We can't generalize from individual case notes.

 Who reviews corrections

-Marcus Liang reviews and resolves all corrections.
+Priya Anand reviews and resolves all corrections.
 The process is logged with timestamps and source documentation.
+There is no separate corrections committee — single editor, single byline, single accountable person.